junxit/us-congress-bills-116/bill.md

   - **(I)** by redesignating paragraphs (6) and (7) as paragraphs (8) and (9), respectively;
   - **(J)** by amending paragraph (5) to read as follows:
-    > - **(7)** *Court-based and court-related personnel* The term court-based personnel and court-related personnel means persons working in the court, whether paid or volunteer, including—
+    > - **(7)** *Court-based and court-related personnel* The terms court-based personnel and court-related personnel mean persons working in the court, whether paid or volunteer, including—
     >   - **(A)** clerks, special masters, domestic relations officers, administrators, mediators, custody evaluators, guardians ad litem, lawyers, negotiators, probation, parole, interpreters, victim assistants, victim advocates, and judicial, administrative, or any other professionals or personnel similarly involved in the legal process;
     >   - **(B)** court security personnel;
     >   - **(C)** personnel working in related, supplementary offices or programs (such as child support enforcement); and